 Overview

-Integral to the degree is the holistic knowledge and understanding of the ecology of child development in the context of the family, community and wider socio-political contexts.
+You engage with multiple perspectives on childhood, and the critical application of theory to practice with children and families.
+Integral to the Childhood Studies (Top-up) (Online) (Hons) programme at Teesside University is the holistic knowledge and understanding of the ecology of child development in the context of the family, community and wider socio-political contexts.

 Course modules build on the knowledge and skills gained during previous level 5 study.
 You critically explore wider debates associated with the children’s workforce.
 For example, the Ethical Practice for Working with Children module will debate ethical issues associated with safeguarding children, confidentiality and professional boundaries.